valora-inc/docs/docs/hooks/platform.md

 ## Developing a hook

-Developers must implement hooks in TypeScript and integrate them with one of the existing per-hook type GitHub respositories.
+Developers must implement hooks in TypeScript and integrate them with one of the existing per-hook type GitHub repositories.

 We hope to make hooks easy to develop but also want to easily iterate on the Valora Hooks Platform for developing and deploying hooks.
-For now we require all deployed hook code to be located in Valora GitHub repositories so we can help improve them and maintain them (e.g., when we implement breaking changes to the platform), but in the future we expect to impose fewer requirements on how hooks are developed.
+For now we require all deployed hook code to be located in Valora GitHub repositories so we can help improve and maintain them (e.g., when we implement breaking changes to the platform), but in the future we expect to impose fewer requirements on how hooks are developed.

 ## Execution environment

-Each hook executes in an Node.js 18 environment.
+Each hook executes in a Node.js 18 environment.
 Currently we implement this as a [Google Cloud Function](https://cloud.google.com/functions/docs/concepts/execution-environment), which has several important implications: